Being a Chorister at St Edmundsbury Cathedral allows you to:

 • Choral Evensong on BBC Radio 3 • In concert with world famous musicians • With professional orchestras in Handel’s Messiah • In St Paul’s Cathedral and many other famous English cathedrals • In Portugal, Germany, France and Italy

 Many choristers of cathedral choirs go on to excel in life, reaching the highest rungs of their chosen profession, often due to the transferable skills learned.
 Choristers develop their dedication, discipline, teamwork, time- management, confidence and commitment and are often able to gain scholarships at schools and universities, reducing tuition fees and presenting numerous opportunities.
 Former England cricket captain Sir Alastair Cook was a chorister at St Paul’s Cathedral, and claims the focus and concentration required to keep practising whilst keeping up with regular school hours helped with his batting and career as a whole.

 How do I get involved?

 There is an audition to join the choir.
 We look mostly for potential and a love of singing.
 We teach you the rest!
 All our new singers spend their first year ‘learning the ropes’ and will continue to learn and improve as they go along.
 Auditions can be scheduled at any time, for your convenience.
 At the audition you are asked to sing a simple hymn or carol of your choice and participate in some straightforward ear tests.
 You should be a fluent reader with good concentration.
-Please feel free to contact Richard Cook, Acting Director of Music, to find out more about the opportunities on offer.
+Please feel free to contact us, to find out more about the opportunities on offer.

 Facebook Twitter or Instagram